CSCfi/csc-env-eff/slides/07_allas.md

 *   8 hour connection limit with swift
 *   No way to check quota
-*   Movin data inside Allas is not possible (swift)
+*   Moving data inside Allas is not possible (swift)
 *   No way to freeze data ( use two projects if needed).
-*   Diffrent interfaces may work in diffrent ways
+*   Different interfaces may work in diffrent ways

 # Things that users should consider